 The 45% ABV has been chosen for a reason.
 This is the exact alcohol balance where the flavours balanced best: above 45% and the citrus becomes too strong, and below 45% the juniper/coriander balance goes out of kilter.
 At 45% Dr John has been able to best combine a selection of bright and vivid flavours that all jump out of the gin; but without any one taking dominance.

 The other advantage to 45% ABV base spirit is that there is simply more alcohol to hold all the flavours.
-This means the gin literally has more flavour in it than a gin with a lower strength.
+This means it literally has more flavour than a gin with a lower strength.
 Usually this would mean the spirit also tasting stronger, harsher and with more burn: but this is where our bespoke base spirit comes into play, alongside Dr John’s distilling expertise.

 Even at 45% ABV, this gin is smooth enough to sip neat: there’s more of the good stuff and less of the bad stuff (the heads and tails) that burn in your throat, which is the same bit that gives you a hangover the next day.
 Yes, that’s right: this gin will give you less of a hangover.
 This goes for all of our spirits, but it’s such an important factor that it’s worth mentioning again!